auth0/docs/articles/multifactor-authentication/custom.md

 Depending on the property value the behavior will be as follows:

-- True: when provider =  ‘google-authenticator’ or ‘duo’, users will be prompted for MFA once every 30 days, for other providers, users will be able to decide if they want to skip MFA for the next 30 days.
+- `true`: when `provider` is set to `google-authenticator` or `duo`, the user will be prompted for MFA once every 30 days.
+For other provider values, the user will be able to decide if they want to skip MFA for the next 30 days.

-- False: users will be prompted for MFA each time they authenticate.
+- `false`: the user will be prompted for MFA each time they authenticate.

-In order to let users skip MFA, a cookie will be stored in the users’ browser.
+In order to let the user skip MFA, a cookie will be stored in the user's browser.
 If the user has the cookie set but you still want the user to perform MFA, you have these options:

-- Set `allowRememberBrowser` : false
+- Set `allowRememberBrowser` to `false`
-- Specify `acr_values` to `http://schemas.openid.net/pape/policies/2007/06/multi-factor` when calling the /authorize endpoint.
+- Set `acr_values` to `http://schemas.openid.net/pape/policies/2007/06/multi-factor` when calling the `/authorize` endpoint.

 ### Access from an extranet